 Our shared passion for automobiles and art is a universal language that connects classic car enthusiasts around the world.
 At the same time, owning authentic objects of automotive history can be just as much fun as owning a vehicle.
 In any case, the rarest brands often only have artifacts left.

-Matthias Dressler offers with his weekly blog a new resource on the fascinating world of early hood ornaments.
+Matthias Dressler offers with his blog a new resource on the fascinating world of early hood ornaments.
 The focus is on the mascots of the various car manufacturers in the period up to 1939.

 I honestly didn’t know what to expect when you told me how heavy the book was.
 I expected something similar to other mascot books I’ve seen that are essentially pictures of mascots assembled on a page with small captions.
 I was so totally blown away by this book, you have no idea!
 This book gives the reader PERSPECTIVE on the car and the mascot, with details about the artist and the social times.
 This book has no competition.